huggingface/llm_training_handbook/throughput/README.md

 So a general rule of thumb - if your training set up gets about 1/2 of advertised peak performance you're doing great.
 Don't let it stop you though from beating this suggestion and getting even more efficient.

-When calculating TFLOPs it's important to remember that the math is different if [Checkpoint activations](#checkpoint-activations) are enabled, since when it's activated more compute is used and it needs to be taken into an account.
+When calculating TFLOPs it's important to remember that the math is different if [Gradient checkpointing](#gradient-checkpointing) are enabled, since when it's activated more compute is used and it needs to be taken into an account.

 for transformer models the following is an estimation formula which slightly under-reports the real TFLOPs: